Lisa Cremeans, MMDS, MLS(ASCP)CM, SMCM, MBCM

 Undergraduate and graduate level coursework in clinical microbiology, molecular diagnostic science, and clinical course practicums in microbiology and molecular diagnostic science.

 Workforce initiatives, recruitment and retention of clinical laboratory science professionals, laboratory safety, interprofessional education and practice in healthcare, and patient safety.

 Faculty member since 2013.
-Fourteen years of experience as a medical technologist in physician office laboratories, the McLendon Clinical Laboratories Clinical Microbiology and Immunology Laboratory at UNC Hospitals, and the Nephropathology Laboratory at UNC.
+Fourteen years of experience as a medical technologist in physician office laboratories, UNC Hospitals McLendon Clinical Laboratories Clinical Microbiology and Immunology Laboratory, and the UNC Division of Nephropathology Laboratory.
 Additional experience working in emergency medical services, organ and tissue donation services, and for clinical research organizations in clinical trials and post-approval pharmaceutical safety.